Home | Chemistry Calculator | Ca Reactor Setup Help |

 Are you still with me?
 I hope I did not lose you yet so let’s talk about the next component.

+Source of carbon dioxide: The carbon dioxide is a nonflammable, colorless, odorless, slightly acid gas that is approximately one and a half times as heavy as the air and as such, when it leaks will have a tendency to accumulate in lower areas.
 CO2 is shipped and stored in DOT (US Department of Transportation) approved high-pressure steel or aluminum cylinders having a minimum service of 12,410 kPa (1,800 psi) as a liquid under its own vapor pressure of approximately 5,727 kPa (830 psig) at 21.1 oC (70 oF).
 As a side note, at about 31 oC (87.9 oF) all liquid inside the cylinder will turn into gas and the cylinder pressure will be at about 7,390 kPa (1,071 psi).

+Carbon Dioxide has many uses.
+A substantial volume of CO2 is used for carbonation; yes, the fizz and bubbles in your soda pop is carbon dioxide.
 As a liquid or solid in the form of “dry ice” is also used for refrigeration and freezing, it is also used in fire extinguishers, in canned food products and also used in PH control, which is the application, we are mostly interested in.

+When carbon dioxide is mixed with water, it will form the weak acid, carbonic acid.
+This acid is what allows us to lower the PH of the aquarium water and to dissolve the calcium carbonate media.
+Carbon dioxide can be supplied in different purities from the commercial grade that is 99.5% pure up to a research grade that is 99.995% pure and I should add extremely expensive.
 For our application, commercial grade that is mostly used as a shielding gas for welding is good enough although grades used for beverage or the one used for medical or anaerobic applications could be even better but not readily available.

 I would recommend you getting the CO2 and the cylinder from a reputable welding store to insure the purity of the product and the safety and maintenance of the cylinder.
 Try to stay away from CO2 used for paint ball guns as it is often contaminated with oil or hydrocarbons.